dainsaint/dainsaint.com/src/pages/music.md

 # hero: /assets/uploads/DSCF4101XL.JPG
 ---

-I'm probably best known for [Auditorium]() and [Splice](https://cipherprime.com/games/splice).
+TKTK i'm probably best known for [Auditorium]() and [Splice](https://cipherprime.com/games/splice).
 Orchestration, piano, jazz, electronic bent.
 Always down to try new things and expand my musical palette.
 Also, sound design.
 {.lede}

 tktk a bit more text has to go here.
 Orchestration, piano, jazz, electronic bent.
 Always down to try new things and expand my musical palette.
 Also, sound design.